Jiab77/ai-framework/MEMORY.md

 - Before adding ANY new abstraction (proxy, middleware, cookies), verify it is architecturally compatible with the existing session/auth design.
 - Before claiming something is "dead code", confirm zero consumers exist outside the file itself.
 - When cleaning up after a change, read the full diff mentally and check every removed line for hidden dependencies.
-- NEVER use `proxy.ts` / `middleware.ts` for session-based route protection — the session lives in localStorage which is inaccessible server-side.
-Security headers belong in `next.config.mjs` headers config instead.
-- The site has NO theme selector and is ALWAYS dark — never use `dark:` Tailwind prefixes, they will never fire.

 ---